Frequently Asked Questions

 How Will the Initiative Affect Neighborhoods in Santa Cruz?

+Together, both renters and homeowners will be affected.
 The initiative makes it difficult for housing providers to choose who lives in rentals as it removes subleasing controls.
-Together, both renters and homeowners will be affected.
-Housing providers and housemates won’t be able to take significant action to manage problems like extra-large households, unruly housemates, too many cars, disabled vehicles, refuse or disturbances such as fraternities or excessive noise.
+Families of renters can move in other family members without provider permission, up to one person per 50 square feet.
+Housing providers and housemates won’t be able to take significant action to manage problems like extra-large households, unruly housemates, too many cars, disabled vehicles, refuse or disturbances, or excessive noise.
 Neighborhoods will be less safe and peaceful.
 Today, leases and sub-leases are used to manage who remains in properties.
 With the initiative, renters can stay indefinitely, even after a lease ends.
 This tool to manage property will be gone.

 Single family homeowners lose property rights.
 For example, you will no longer be able to lease your home for more than one year, without paying tens of thousands of dollars to relocate renters, when you return.
 You will lose flexibility to rent in case of a job transfer, required family care, travel or other move.
 Your neighborhood will deteriorate.

-Some students, living in apartments on the day the initiative passes, will benefit from limited rent increases.
+No. Some students, living in apartments on the day the initiative passes, will benefit from limited rent increases.
 Students living in houses will still find that rent increases up to 10% a year.
+Further, housing providers are incentivized to increase rent to save for excessive relocation fees and penalties.
 There will fewer rental houses available, since many property owners, that don’t like these new laws, will sell their rental houses to homeowners.
 And existing renters will be less likely to move out.
 Most students will find it more difficult and more expensive to find future off campus housing.

-If your kids, family, friends or coworkers are not renting a price-controlled apartment at the time initiative goes into effect, they will still face higher prices later, fewer available rentals, and it will be less likely they can stay in Santa Cruz.
+No. Unless your kids, family, friends or coworkers are renting a price-controlled apartment at the time initiative goes into effect, they will still face higher prices later, fewer available rentals, and it will be less likely they can stay in Santa Cruz.

-With the initiative, ADUs are subject to both rent control and eviction laws.
+With the initiative, this type of rental housing is subject to both rent control and eviction laws.
 The initiative prevents asking renters to move at the end of a lease agreement.
 Rental agreements can no longer prohibit subleases.
 As a result, owners will not be able to manage who is in their unit, nor for how long, in their own backyard.
 This will become a nightmare if an incompatible or disorderly renter moves in.

 Does this Change How Many People Can Live in Neighboring Properties?

 Yes!
-Housing Providers lose the ability to limit the number of renters below the California maximum for the house which is currently two people per bedroom + one (although the State California Fair Housing Council was working on a proposal to double that).
+Housing Providers lose the ability to limit the number of renters below the California maximum for the house Which is that each dwelling must have at least one room measuring at least 120 square feet; and all other habitable rooms excluding kitchens must be at least 70 square feet.
+The size determines the maximum occupancy rate.
+Two people can occupy a minimum-sized dwelling.
+For each additional occupant, the minimum must increase by 50 square feet.
+This means the limit for an average three bedroom house is around 16 people.
 Sublets become more difficult or impossible to control.
 Also because less housing is available, more renters will tend to crowd up and share bedrooms.
 Together, everyone will experience this impact.